-- as measurements of operating performance because they assist us in comparing our operating performance on a consistent basis as they remove the impact of items not directly resulting from our core operations; - · for planning purposes, including the preparation of our internal annual operating budget; - to allocate resources to enhance the financial performance of our business; - · to evaluate the effectiveness of our operational strategies; and - · to evaluate our capacity to fund capital expenditures and expand our business.
+- · as measurements of operating performance because they assist us in comparing our operating performance on a consistent basis as they remove the impact of items not directly resulting from our core operations; - · for planning purposes, including the preparation of our internal annual operating budget; - · to allocate resources to enhance the financial performance of our business; - · to evaluate the effectiveness of our operational strategies; and - · to evaluate our capacity to fund capital expenditures and expand our business.

-EBITDA and adjusted EBITDA as calculated by us are not necessarily comparable to similarly titled measures used by other companies.
-In addition, EBITDA and adjusted EBITDA: (a) do not represent net income or cash flows from operating activities as defined by GAAP; (b) are not necessarily indicative of cash available to fund our cash flow needs; and (c) should not be considered as alternatives to net income, income from operations, cash provided by operating activities or our other financial information as determined under GAAP.
+EBITDA and adjusted EBITDA: (a) do not represent net income or cash flows from operating activities as defined by GAAP; (b) are not necessarily indicative of cash available to fund our cash flow needs; and (c) should not be considered as alternatives to net income, income from operations, cash provided by operating activities or our other financial information as determined under GAAP.